Zoesads/CPam/README.md

 # About CPam
-CPam saves you time to spamming word and it's open source.
+CPam is a simple program and it saves you time to spamming word and it's open source.